-NOTE Please contact your agent or the Strata's agent (their name and number can be found in the first chapter) to clarify any questions about insurance and the coverage provided.
+NOTE Please contact your agent or the Strata's agent (their name and number can be found in the Rancho Welcome Letter provided at key pick-up) to clarify any questions about insurance and the coverage provided.

 Condominium Insurance

 To inquire about the insurance coverage required under the Condominium Act, for the common property of your condominium, please contact your local insurance broker.